ummadiviany/NeuralNetwork/README.md

 **Deliverables:**
 - Submit your code (colab notebook(s)) downloaded in ipynb format
 - Submit screenshots of your generated fake images and the training loss of your GAN.

+## Assignment4
+Train the same image captioning network which is described in the tutorial video till 5th epoch and run the inference on at least 5 more test images from any natural image dataset using the saved model at different epochs (e.g. 1 images/epoch trained model).
+Repeat the above mentioned task by using pretrained vgg network as encoder (you can choose any vgg network) for 1 epoch and run inference on 2 images.

+**Deliverables:**
+- The screenshots of generated captions for 7 images with images (keep small images).
+- The screenshots of loss value after first epoch for both the trainings and after 5th epoch for former training.